bachaterolion-eng/Zayne/README.md

                     alert("Well done!
 A new chord has been unlocked.");
                 }

-                currentTarget = null;
+                // CRITICAL: We clear the target here so the next button press picks a NEW chord currentTarget = null;
                 updateUI();

-                setTimeout(playRandomChord, 1200);
+                // Auto-play the next one after a short delay setTimeout(handlePlayButton, 1200);
             } else {
-                // Mistake: Reset streak to zero
                 streak = 0;
                 document.getElementById('msg').innerText = "Incorrect.
 Streak reset! ❌";
                 document.getElementById('msg').style.color = "red";
                 updateUI();
-                // Play correct sound so they can hear the difference playSound(chords[currentTarget]);
+                // Play correct sound for feedback, but don't clear currentTarget
+                // so user can keep trying the same one if they wish. playSound(chords[currentTarget]);
             }
         }